dansand/ResChapter/content/numpy.md

    └───┴───┴───┘
 ```

-At this point you may wonder _is this it?_ Of course, Numpy is not just numbers in grid form.
-As we we see, it is also a set of syntax and function to very concisely and efficiently, wrangle, query and analyse those stored numbers.
+Of course, Numpy is not just numbers in grid form.
+As we we see, it is also a set of syntax and functions to concisely and efficiently, wrangle, query and analyse stored numbers.

 ### importing data

 We are going to dive right in and import some quantitative data.
 In this case, we have a csv (comma separated variable) file containing historical price and volume data from the Nasdaq Stock Exchange (to be precise, the Nasdaq Composite index).
-This tutorial assumes the data is located in the followinf _relative path_: `../data/nasdaq.csv`.
+This tutorial assumes the data is located in the followinf _relative path_: `data/nasdaq.csv`.

 ```python
 numpy.loadtxt('../data/nasdaq.csv')